Aviv-public/Aviv-Web-Technical-Test/SOLUTION.md

 ## When you're done

 Send us a `.zip` file with commits history (keep the `.git` folder).
+The file should include
+- the `.git/` folder;
+- the entire codebase;
-The repository should include this SOLUTION.md file with the answers to the questions, written above.
+- this SOLUTION.md file, with the answers to the questions written above.

 If you want to join any additional file, you can add them to the archive and link them here.